abcamitan/mystaticblazorapp/README.md

 ## Deploy to Azure Static Web Apps

-This application can be deployed to [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps), to learn how, check out [our quickstart guide](https://aka.ms/blazor-swa/quickstart).
+This application can be deployed to (Api) Azure Function and (Client) Azure Storage and CDN.

+Run below via Powershell:

+    .\infra\script\deploy.ps1